-The documents listed in this section are applicable to the guidance in this NASA Technical Handbook.

-- 2.1.1 The latest issuances of cited documents apply unless specific versions are designated. - 2.1.2 Non-use of a specifically designated version is approved by the delegated Technical Authority.

-Applicable documents may be accessed at https://standards.nasa.gov or obtained directly from the Standards Developing Body or other document distributors.
-When not available from these sources, information for obtaining the document is provided.
+This section provides references supporting the guidance in this Handbook.
+Latest issuances of referenced documents apply unless specific versions are designated.
+Access reference documents at https://standards.nasa.gov or obtain documents directly from the Standards Developing Body, other document distributors, or by contacting the office of primary responsibility designee for this Handbook.